Alexhuszagh/BreezeStyleSheets/README.md

 # Acknowledgements

 BreezeStyleSheets is a fork of [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet).
+Some of the icons come from [Material UI](https://github.com/google/material-design-icons), which are licensed under the Apache 2.0 license and therefore free to use without attribution.

 # Contact